jshuadvd/hacks-n-notes/training.md

 ## HTTP Security

-- trust no HTTP request
+- trust no HTTP request even if it is https
 - https://addons.mozilla.org/en-US/firefox/addon/tamper-data/